A Commitment To Excellence

 POSITION ANNOUNCEMENT

-Position: Trial Attorney Location: San Diego, CA
+Position: Habeas Attorney Location: San Diego, CA

-Application Deadline: March 01, 2026 Posted: January 15, 2026
+Application Deadline: July 1, 2026 Posted: June 17, 2026

 Our location near the U.S.–Mexico border significantly shapes our caseload.
 The majority of our clients face drug and immigration-related charges, as well as a wide range of other federal offenses, including fraud, firearms offenses, bank robbery, counterfeiting, assault, and other serious charges.
+Because we are in a district with an immigration detention facility, we are also increasingly appointed to represent detainees who have filed petitions under § 2241.

 Duties and Responsibilities: